BetterToBest/research-hub/new-frame-and-lens.md

 TAG: Economy & Money
 LEFT: Raise the minimum wage so a full-time job reliably covers rent, food, and basic needs.
 RIGHT: Mandated wage floors above the market rate cost entry-level jobs, hit small businesses hardest, and often get passed straight into prices.
 HEAD: The framework sidesteps the wage-versus-price spiral by lowering the price of living instead of only raising the price of labor.
-When Public Trust Housing and Public Trust Foundations bring rent, food, and utilities down, a modest wage buys more without a mandate.
-Goal: make living cheap, so life isn't.
+When Public Trust Housing and Public Trust Foundations bring rent, food, and utilities down, a modest wage buys more without a mandate — the goal is to make living cheap, so life isn't.
-TAIL: Keep raising the wage floor without ever lowering the cost of living, and the same fight just repeats every few years as prices catch back up and business become strained or go under.
+TAIL: Keep raising the wage floor without ever lowering the cost of living, and the same fight just repeats every few years as prices catch back up and businesses become strained or go under.

 ## Money in Politics & Corruption {#money-politics}
 TAG: Economy & Money